mslinn/quill-cache/README.md

 You can make up your own subsections and call them whatever you want.
     The supplied `reference.conf` file also has sample MySQL sections for sync and async, plus an async Postgres section.
 The contents of the named subsections are database-dependent.
-[Hikari](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) interprets the meaning of `datSource` sections.
+[Hikari](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) interprets the meaning of the `dataSource` sections.

 See also the [Quill application.conf](https://github.com/getquill/quill/blob/master/quill-jdbc/src/test/resources/application.conf), [HikariCP initialization docs](https://github.com/brettwooldridge/HikariCP#initialization),